MakingThingsWorkToronto/mtw-search-extensibility/README.md

 ```

 Add the .sppkg to your App Catalog and deploy to all site collections.

+Debugging: create a debug build and use gulp serve locally.

 # Client App Link
 Web Component allows search developers to create a hyperlink that opens the document within the native Office application.
 Should no native office application be found a standard http hyperlink will be created.